INTRODUCTION

 RESTORING NATURAL SLEEP CYCLES

 Reducing screen exposure before bed allows the body’s natural rhythm to function properly.
 The circadian rhythm regulates sleep-wake cycles based on light exposure.
 Without artificial light interfering, melatonin levels increase at the right time, signalling the body to prepare for sleep.
-When sleep cycles align with the body’s natural rhythm, individuals experience longer, more refreshing rest and wake up feeling energised.
+When sleep cycles align with the body’s natural rhythm, individuals experience longer and more refreshing sleep and wake up feeling energised.
 Over time, improved sleep consistency supports better focus, memory and overall cognitive performance.

 BENEFITS OF DEEP SLEEP

 Reducing screen time improves sleep quality, allowing the body to enter deeper sleep stages.
 During these stages, the body repairs cells, strengthens the immune system and processes memories.
-Good sleep enhances cognitive function, emotional stability and metabolism.
+Quality sleep enhances cognitive function, emotional stability and metabolism.
 Poor sleep, on the other hand, increases the risk of weight gain, heart disease and anxiety.
-Restful sleep is key to long-term health and productivity.
-Additionally, deep sleep is essential for hormone regulation, which impacts appetite, stress response and overall physical health.
+Restful sleep is key to long-term health and wellbeing.
+Additionally, deep sleep is essential for hormone regulation, which impacts appetite, stress response and overall physical health and mental wellbeing.

 HOW TO REDUCE SCREEN USE

 Reducing screen time before bed doesn’t mean eliminating technology entirely.
-A few changes can make a big difference:
+A few changes can make a significant difference:

 - Use Night Mode: Activate blue light filters on devices to lessen its impact.